trafiiik/bug-bounty/README.md

 As I've seen so far, this is very important.

-I've neglicted taking real notes of what I am trying to exploit, remarks, fails etc..
+I've neglected taking real notes of what I am trying to exploit, remarks, fails etc..

 I am using Obsidian for note taking as I find it gives you to ability to organize notes of different programs quite easily.